A brief guide into React Native

 Now, let’s take a look at some disadvantages that React Native has (once again, not comparing it to Ionic.
 That we will do a little bit later).

 React Native is still in beta

-Mainly, this means that, although, being used by many top tech players, React Native has quite a number of various issues with package compatibility or debugging tools.
-So, in a way, it can take much more time using it for developers who are not acquainted with this framework, as it will require time for troubleshooting.
+Mainly, this means that, despite its popularity, React Native has quite a number of various issues with package compatibility or debugging tools.
+So, in a way, it can take much more time to use it for developers unfamiliar with this framework, as it will require time for troubleshooting.

 React Native lacks a number of custom modules

 Although the majority of the most popular and used modules are available and ready-to-use, there is still a possibility that you want to find a custom module, needed for particular tasks.
 Or, you would find them, but they would be incomplete and unfit for use.
 Fortunately, such occasions are a rarity.

 And now, having discussed the pros and cons of the React Native, let’s move on and do the same honors for its adversary in this pairing – Ionic.

 Check the pros and cons of the Ionic outside of any comparisons.
 Firstly, to turn the standard order upside down and keep it fresh, let’s start with the disadvantages of this software development kit.